-The La Mesa Post 282 supports Boys State, the Oratorical Competition, JROTC awards, La Mesa Boy Scout Troop 319, and other youth programs as they may occur .
-Students from our local schools compete for recognition and awards, as applicable.
-VFW O.K.
-Ingram Ship 1774 provides youth programs as well.
-Of note, is their yearly competition for scholarships (school grades 6-8 is the Patriot’s Pen while grades 9-12 is the Voice of Democracy contest).
-The VFW also has awards for JROTC and the Teachers Award.
+The La Mesa Post 282 supports Boys State, the Oratorical Competition, JROTC medal awards, American Legion Baseball (started 2018), Boys State, and other youth programs as fudning and participation allows.
+The Post 282 Auxiliary suppoorts Girls State and our VFW O.K.
+Ingram Ship 1774 also supports youth programs and of note, is their yearly competition for scholarships (school grades 6-8 is the Patriot’s Pen while grades 9-12 is the Voice of Democracy contest).
+The VFW also has medal awards for JROTC and other programs.

 Boys State has been a program of The American Legion since 1935 when it organized to counter the Fascist inspired Young Pioneer Camps.
 The program was the idea of two Illinois Legionnaires, Hayes Kennedy and Harold Card, who organized the first Boys State at the Illinois State Fairgrounds in Springfield.

 At American Legion Boys State, participants are exposed to the rights and privileges, the duties and the responsibilities of a franchised citizen.
 The training is objective and practical with city, county and state governments operated by the students elected to the various offices.
 Activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, bands, chorus and recreational programs.